MagnusEschment/MiRI/README.md

 ## Build:

 ### Preparation:
-How to recreate MiRI iOS application:
+How to recreate MiRI iOS application:<br/>
 When starting to build a prototype it is advisable to begin with thinking of how the user will use the app and on which device.
 For several reasons we decided to use an iPad application on a stationary iPad placed in the ER.
 Therefore, we created user interfaces on Canva to see what our iPad app design will look like.
 Then we recreated this design on Figma.
 We decided to keep the design clean and simple for several reasons:

-The app has to be intuitive and therefore self explanatory.
+The app has to be intuitive and therefore self explanatory.<br/>
-It should be able to be used by anyone so it has to be easy to understand without any distractions.
+It should be able to be used by anyone so it has to be easy to understand without any distractions as well as give result in under 5min in order to be easy to use for the patient.
-The assessment has to be short

-To understand the user interfaces and the basic logic of the application, we have inserted them here:
+To understand the user interfaces and the basic logic of the application, we have inserted them here:<br/>
 Firma Prototype